davidrmiller/neural2d/README.md

 **Are the output neurons binary or floating point?**<a name="howBinary"></a>

-They are whatever you train them to be, but you can only train the outputs to take values in the range that the transfer function is capable of producing.
+They are interpreted in whatever manner you train them to be, but you can only train the outputs to take values in the range that the transfer function is capable of producing.

 If you're training a net to output binary values, it's best if you use the maxima of the transfer function to represent the two binary values.
 For example, when using the default tanh() transfer function, train the outputs to be -1 and +1 for false and true.
 When using the logistic transfer function, train the outputs to be 0 and 1.